Party of Democratic Socialism (Germany): Reunified Germany

 In the first all-German elections in 1990, the PDS won only 2.4% of the nationwide vote.
 However, a one-time exception to Germany's electoral law allowed eastern-based parties to qualify for representation if they won five percent of the vote in the former East Germany.
-As a result, the PDS entered the Bundestag with 17 deputies led by Gysi, one of Germany's most charismatic and articulate politicians.
-However, it was only reckoned as a "group" within the Bundestag, and not a full-fledged parliamentary faction.
+As a result, the PDS entered the Bundestag with 17 deputies led by Gysi.
+However, it was only recognised as a group within the Bundestag, and not a full-fledged parliamentary faction.

 In the 1994 federal election, in spite of an anti-communist "Red Socks" campaign by the then-ruling Christian Democrats aimed at scaring off eastern voters, the PDS increased its vote to 4.4%.
-More importantly, Gysi was reelected from his Berlin seat, and three other PDS members were elected from eastern districts.
-Under the German constitution, a party that wins at least three directly-elected seats is eligible for proportional representation, even if it falls short of the five percent threshold.
+More importantly, Gysi was reelected from his Berlin seat, and three other PDS members were elected from districts in the former East Berlin, the party's power base.
+Under a provision of the German constitution intended to benefit regional parties, a party that wins at least three directly-elected seats is eligible for proportional representation, even if it falls short of the five percent threshold.
 This allowed it to re-enter the Bundestag with an enlarged caucus of 30 deputies.

 In the 1998 federal election, the party reached the high-water mark in its fortunes by tallying 5.1% of the national vote and 36 seats, thus clearing the critical 5% threshold required for guaranteed proportional representation and full parliamentary status in the Bundestag.